micro-manager/micro-manager.github.io/_pages/ThorlabsDCStage.md

 commands.
 To do that, create a Group with the "Home" property.
 Then set the value to 1.

-{% include Note text=" The controller TDC001  only works on 32 bits Micro-manager as explained in the Thorlabs webpage." %}
+{% include notice icon="info" content=" The controller TDC001  only works on 32 bits Micro-manager as explained in the Thorlabs webpage." %}